Martha Edelheit: Career

-Edelheit's career and array of works are diverse and impressive.
-She works in series in which her styles would change.
-The earliest works are the Abstract and Extension Paintings from 1958–1961.
-This is followed by her Children's Game series from 1960–1962.
-Starting in 1961, she began working on her erotic watercolors.
-She later returned to this series 55 years later, in 2015.
-Her watercolor series overlapped with her Flesh Wall series between 1960 and 1966.
-She has an exhibition with a wide variety of themes, from human bodies to interiors, at the Byron Gallery in 1966.
-This art exhibition validated her success and impact, making even seasoned art viewers such as Leo Castelli blush.
-During 1962, she began to paint tattoos, dreams, and fantasies on her figures.
-She used the nudes in the canvas as a second canvas.
-During the 1960s as well, she began to work three-dimensionally, using mannequin body parts and found objects.
+Her earliest works are her abstract Extension Paintings from 1958–1961.
+This is followed by the Children's Game series from 1960–1962.
+During the 1960s she also began to work three-dimensionally, using mannequin body parts and found objects.
+In 1961, she began creating her erotic watercolors.
+She returned to this series in 2015.
+In 1962, she began to paint tattoos, dreams, and fantasies on her figures.
+In 1966 she exhibited at the Byron Gallery.
+This exhibition was the first to feature her Flesh Wall series of male and female nudes, erotic watercolors, and body part constructions.

 Between 1972 and 1975 she produced her Back Painting series.
-In 1975, near the end of her Back Painting series, she began experimenting with self portraits.
-She remarked that the first nude she ever painted with the intent to show anyone else was one of herself.
+In 1975, she began painting self portraits.
 In 1978, she created a group of graphite drawings on rag paper titled Flesh and Stone.
+Throughout the 1980s, she explored monoprints, oil pastels, colored pencils, ink, and graphite.
 In 1981, her husband died—an event that, together with other major losses in her life, gave rise to many of her subsequent grief series.
 Between 1980 and 1985, she worked with wood cutouts painted on both sides.
 This period also saw the creation of her Paper Doll Book (1984), a free-standing 6 × 4 ft plywood book with movable cutout body parts.
-Throughout the 1980s, she explored monoprints, oil pastels, colored pencils, ink, and graphite.
 In 1988, she produced a small group of bronze sculptures and began a series of works on paper that used string as the drawing medium.
-In 1989 the Bateaux des Revés, a dance production by Suzanne Gregoire in Central Park, asked Edelheit to make the sets.
-In 1993 she moved to Sweden, 32 km outside of Stockholm.
-Living in the countryside, far from public transportation, made it difficult for her to have human models.
-She started working with her neighbors which were farm animals.
+In 1989 Edelheit produced the sets for Bateaux des Revés, a dance production by Suzanne Gregoire which was performed on the lake in Central Park.

+In 1993 she moved to the village of Svartsjö, Sweden, 32 km outside of Stockholm.
+Living in the countryside, far from public transportation made it difficult for her to have human models.
+She started working with her neighbors which were sheep, cows and chickens.
 In parallel, she worked with figure skating imagery from the Olympics, giving birth to the Ice Dancers series of 1998.
 In 2016, with the elections in the United States, she made USA November 8, a series of gutted, flayed, and slaughtered sheep.